mafintosh/hyperfs/README.md

 hyperfs exec my-container 'mini-container "/bin/bash"'
 ```

+The above example only works on Linux but since hyperfs is only a file system it
+would work on OSX too assuming you changed debootstrap and the other commands to the OSX equivalents.

 ## Content addressed

 hyperfs is content addressed on the file level.
 This means that if you install ubuntu